Math Says Tyrion Lannister Is Game of Thrones's Real Star

 Andrew Beveridge, an associate professor of mathematics at Macalester College, and undergraduate student Jie Shan performed a network analysis on the third book in Martin's series, A Storm of Swords.
 They then studied the connections between characters to determine who is at the center of the narrative.
-Their findings were recently published in the Mathematical Association of America's journal, Math Horizons.
+Their findings were published in the Mathematical Association of America's journal, Math Horizons.

 "Acting as the Hand of the King, Tyrion is thrust into the center of the political machinations of the capitol city," Beveridge and Shan concluded.
 "Our analysis suggests that he is the true protagonist of the book."